Synviction/Synviction/README.md

 ### `Whoami`
 I'm Deij, currently a service desk analyst based in NZ</br>
 </br>
-I'm an IT graduate aspiring to be a cybersecurity professional.
+I'm a cybersecurity graduate aspiring to be a DFIR professional.
 I currently leverage my military knowledge and IT support skills to build a deeper understanding of defensive security and threat detection.</br>

 ---